 Moreover where, instead of a house, the spouse owns a business before marriage and continues to work in the business during marriage the law has completely different rules for determining the community and separate interests in the business than those applicable to the house.

 Changing The Rules

-The rules for dealing with commingled assets can generally be altered by an agreement between the parties before or during marriage.
+It can come as a shock to the owner of what they think is their separate property that they will have to compensate their spouse because the law says part of that property has become community property.
+However, California law generally allows the parties to make written agreements that change the commingling rules before, during or after marriage.
 If you have such an issue and want to protect your assets, it is advisable to talk to an attorney about whether such an agreement is advisable.
 If you do have a commingling situation it can be very important to preserve contracts, escrow statements and account records relating to the acquisition, improvement, management, maintenance, sale, and subsequent use of sales proceeds to be able to establish the character of and your interest in the property.
-It is easy to not bother with this if the marriage is going well, but can be very important if the parties ultimately divorce.
+It is easy to not bother with this if the marriage is going well but can be very important if the parties ultimately divorce.

 If you are getting married and have substantial property or are considering or involved in a divorce, it is important to consult with an attorney as friends, family and your soon-to-be-ex often cannot be relied upon to give good advice in this complex area.